dylanbeattie/dylanbeattie.net/_posts/2025-09-02-choosing-the-right-path.md

 date: 2025-09-02T08:56:00
 author: Dylan Beattie
 ---
-Somebody pinged me on LinkedIn earlier today with a question:
+[Srijan Singh](https://www.linkedin.com/in/srijan-dev/) pinged me on LinkedIn earlier today with a question:

 > I’m in my early career as a backend dev at IBM, and something I often wonder about is choosing the right path: whether to stick with a big company and learn deeply, or test myself in a startup environment (remote vs in-person adds to the mix too).
 Since you’ve navigated such diverse experiences, I’d love to hear how you’d approach that decision early on.

+I quite enjoy getting these kinds of questions, but as [Scott Hanselman wrote way back in 2010](https://www.hanselman.com/blog/do-they-deserve-the-gift-of-your-keystrokes):

+> _&#160;If you email someone one on one, you're reaching that one person.
+If you blog about it, you get the message out on the web itself and your keystrokes travel farther and reach more people.
+Assuming you want your message to reach as many people as possible, blog it.
+You only have so many hours in the day._

+So here's my answer to Srijan's question, as a blog post.

-Well, let's start with the obvious answer, which is how I _did_ approach that decision early on...
+Let's start with the simple answer, which is how I _did_ approach that decision early on...
+I didn't, really.
 I was lucky enough that I didn't really have to think about it.
-I loved working with computers, writing code and building websites, and if I was getting paid money to do that I was happy.
-I got my first graduate role in 2000, via one of my housemates who was working as a recruiter; three years later one of our clients, Spotlight, asked me to work for them full-time; fifteen years after that, I got head-hunted by Skills Matter to become their CTO; they went bankrupt in 2019, I set up my own company, [Ursatile](https://ursatile.com/), and I've been independent ever since.
+I loved working with computers, writing code, and building websites, and if I was getting paid money to do that I was happy.
+I landed my first graduate role in 2000, via one of my housemates who was working as a recruiter; three years later one of our clients, Spotlight, asked me to work for them full-time; fifteen years after that, I got head-hunted by Skills Matter to become their CTO; they went bankrupt in 2019, I set up my own company, [Ursatile](https://ursatile.com/), and I've been independent ever since.
+To put this another way: I've had exactly two job interviews in my life, and one of those was to stack shelves in a grocery store when I was sixteen years old.

 That probably doesn't help, right? 😆